nas5w/interview-guide/docs/preparing-mentally.md

 ## Software development interviewing is really hard

 Companies often ask you to devote several hours interviewing (and countless more preparing).
-During interviews, you're asked to complete challenges that don't even relate to the actual job to which you're applying.

-These interviews are often biased towards people who have a lot of time to prepare.
-If you have children or other responsibilities, it can be extremely difficult to find the time to prepare.
-When you do find the time, you stress about whether you should actually be spending time with your family or attending to other obligations.
+During interviews, people look over your shoulder as you complete coding challenges, judging you as you go.
+Talk about stressful!

 ## You have to prepare mentally